inji/mimoto/deploy/README.md

      --version $DATASHARE_CHART_VERSION
      ```

-2. **Configure Mimoto for offline credentials:**
+2. **Configure Mimoto for Mobile Wallet only:**
    - Ensure that `qr_code_type` is set to `"EmbeddedVC"` in your `mimoto-issuers-config.json` file
-   - This embeds the entire Verifiable Credential in the QR code for offline verification
+   - This embeds the entire Verifiable Credential in the QR code.

 3. **Run the modified install script:**
 ```bash